Modelling of a cyclist's power for time trials on a velodrome: Dissipative forces

+where $p_0$ is pressure at sea level \citep[e.g.,][Chapter~2.2]{BohrenAlbrecht1998}.
+In general, to evaluate summand~(\ref{eq:modelC}), in predicting the value of $P_F$\,, we need both expressions~(\ref{eq:AirDens}) and (\ref{eq:AirDensAlt}).
+For the accuracy of an {\it a posteriori} examination, however, only expression~(\ref{eq:AirDens}) could be used, with $p$ obtained by direct measurements.}, $M$ is the molar mass of dry air, $\rm R$ is the gas constant and $T$ is the absolute temperature.
+We do not include humidity, whose effect on $\rho$ is much smaller than the effect of $p$\,, $M$ and $T$.

-where $m$ is the mass of the cyclist and the bicycle, $g$ is the acceleration due to gravity, $\theta$ is the track-inclination angle, $\vartheta$ is the bicycle-cyclist lean angle, $\rm C_{rr}$ is the rolling-resistance coefficient, $\rm C_{sr}$ is the coefficient of the lateral friction, $\rm C_{d}A$ is the air-resistance coefficient, $\rho$ is the air density, $\lambda$ is the drivetrain-resistance coefficient.
-Herein, $v$ is the speed at which the contact point of the rotating wheels moves along the track, which we assume to coincide with the black-line speed. $V$ is the centre-of-mass speed.
-Since lateral friction is a dissipative force, it does negative work, and the work done against it\,---\,as well as the power\,---\,are positive.
+In expression~(\ref{eq:power}), $v$ is the speed of the contact point between the wheels and the track; we refer to it as the black-line speed.
+The wheels are assumed to roll without slipping, so that $v$ is also the tangential speed of a point on the circumference of a wheel with respect to the axle. $V$ is the centre-of-mass speed.
+Since lateral friction is a dissipative force, it does negative work, and the work done against it\,---\,as well as the power\,---\,is positive.
 For this reason, in expression~(\ref{eq:modelB}), we consider the magnitude,~$\big|{\,\,}\big|$\,.